natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Tzefa%20D%2FE.md

 === Survivability and armour ===
 {{Specs-Heli-Armour}}
 <!-- ''Examine the survivability of the helicopter.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical systems.'' -->
 In terms of physical armour, a "bathtub" of steel and bulletproof glass protects both crew members.
-The armour is mostly resistant to gun rounds below 12.7mm.
+The armour is mostly resistant to gun rounds below 12.7 mm.

 The Tzefa D/E presents a very narrow target from the front, making it harder to hit with ground fire and missiles.
 Combined with excellent manoeuvrability at most speeds, the helicopter is able to evade enemy fire easily by weaving from side to side.
 Researching of the 60 countermeasures and IRCM should be prioritized, as these greatly increase the Tzefa's ability to survive anti-air missiles which become quite common around the Tzefa's battle rating.